The Vendor Sprawl Problem

 - Start with quick wins.
 Identify two or three vendors whose services naturally complement each other and build a coordinated pathway between them.

-The wellness vendor market will continue to fragment as new specialized solutions emerge.
-The answer isn’t to resist this specialization — specialized vendors often provide superior point solutions.
-The answer is to build an orchestration layer that coordinates specialized services into a coherent employee experience.
+The bottom line: The wellness vendor market will continue to fragment as new specialized solutions emerge.
+The answer isn’t to resist specialization — specialized vendors often provide superior point solutions.
+The answer is to build an orchestration layer that coordinates them into a coherent employee experience.
+Organizations that solve the coordination problem will get dramatically better outcomes from the same or lower spend.